1. So what’s this Blaze business all about?

 Blaze takes place on 25 evenings, the most ever!
 Visit Saturday through Sunday, Oct.
 5-6; Friday through Monday, Oct.
 11-14 (Columbus Day weekend); Thursday through Sunday, Oct.
 17-20; Thursday through Thursday, Oct.
 24-31; Friday through Sunday, Nov.
 1-3; and Friday through Monday (Veterans Day weekend), Nov.
 8-11.

-13. If I don’t photograph an experience, it’s like it never happened.
+13. Pics or it didn't happen.
 May I photograph at Blaze?
 Got any tips for capturing the moment?

 You may, but you must leave tripods and monopods at home.
 Also, you should know that using an overaggressive flash, besides temporarily blinding those around you, just might ruin your pictures.
 To ideally capture the ambient light of the jack o’lanterns, use a slow synch or nighttime setting.
 Post your best work online and share it with us!